 The Vasse Diversion Drain catchment is one of the largest of the Geographe sub-catchments.
 Waterways in the catchment include the upper Sabina River, the Sabina Diversion Drain, the upper Vasse River and the Vasse Diversion Drain.
 The headwaters of the Sabina River are located in the Whicher Range National Park, an area known for its unique environmental features and floristic diversity.

-The Vasse River is known to support several species of freshwater fish and is culturally and historically significant as a site of camping and foraging by the Wardandi people and an area of early european settlement for the Molloy and Bussell families.
+The Vasse River is known to support several species of freshwater fish and crayfish and is culturally and historically significant as a site of camping and foraging by the Wadandi people and an area of early european settlement for the Molloy and Bussell families.
 A River Action Plan developed by GeoCatch in 2002 outlines the characteristics, values, condition and management issues of the Vasse River system.

 Land use is varied in the Vasse Diversion Drain catchment.
 The catchment supports a thriving agricultural industry dominated by beef and dairy grazing, with pockets of timber plantations, horticulture and vineyards.
 Ten dairies are located in the catchment, which constitute over a quarter of all dairies in the Geographe catchment.
 A large area of native vegetation (Whicher Range National Park and state forest) occurs in the south-eastern section of the catchment.
 Urban residential and lifestyle lots of west Busselton occur closer to the coast.